 Table of Contents

 Working with contextual tabs

-We shall add a shape in the Excel worksheet.
+We shall add a shape to the Excel worksheet.
 Follow the following steps:

 - Open your Excel program and create a new worksheet.
 When you have opened your worksheet, click the Insert tab.

-- Click on the ‘Shapes’ button of ‘Illustrations’ group of commands.
+- Click on the ‘Shapes’ button of the ‘Illustrations’ group of commands.

 - Click the ‘Rounded Rectangle’ shape from ‘Rectangles’.

 - Click anywhere on your worksheet to place your selected ‘Rounded Rectangle’ shape.

 - Select the new shape by clicking on it.
 You will see the contextual tab, labelled ‘Format’.
 ‘Format’ tab will be visible only if you select the shape.

 Under every tab, the command buttons reside in the group.
 A group contains loosely similar commands.
 Under the ‘INSERT’ tab, the ‘Tables’ group of commands is made up of ‘PivotTable’, ‘Recommended PivotTables’, and ‘Table’ command buttons.